 Q: Do you have a mantra or words of wisdom that you live by?

-Now, within us the Sun God is none other than our soul.
+Now, within us, the Sun God is none other than our soul.
 Even in astrology sun signifies soul.
 By chanting Aditya Hridayam, you are strengthening your soul and will be more powerful during difficult circumstances.
-Your soul becomes charged up and can therefore guide your mind to act in a pattern which gives you clarity of mind and more willpower.
+Your soul becomes charged up and can, therefore, guide your mind to act in a pattern that gives you clarity of mind and more willpower.
 Similarly, it gives you an aura that attracts positive energy and success as well.